winsonchow/food101-image-classification/README.md

-# Image Classification on Food-101 Dataset
+# Image Classification on Food-101 Dataset with PyTorch
 ## Table of Contents

 - [Introduction](#introduction)